 The European Commission yesterday adopted a white paper setting out a European strategy on nutrition, overweight and obesity, including plans to review progress in three years.

+Promotion of foods high in fat, sugar and salt for children exerts pressure on parents, but the solution, it says, relies on the source of this pressure (ie advertising) in its solution.
 "Reading the White Paper it seems that Mr Kyprianou and the Barroso Commission have already decided to leave much of the work to their successors - who will no doubt themselves wish to 'review the situation' before deciding what to do", said BEUC director Jim Murray.

 "Like many slimming regimes the White Paper is built on false hopes and unrealistic expectations."